simeonschaub/CoolTensors.jl/README.md

  0  -1
 ```

-Indexing can be done just like a regular array, using `TCartesianIndex`, which stores an additional `IndexPos` in the type parameter, or by using `hvcat` syntax.
+Indexing can be done just like a regular array, using `TIndex`, which stores an additional `IndexPos` in the type parameter, or by using `hvcat` syntax.
 When using the latter, indices are separated by either whitespace or `;`, `;` switches the contra-/covariance of the following indices, whitespace means an index has the same contra-/covariance as the last index.
 To specify that the first index is covariant, write `\;` before the first index.

 ```julia
 julia> x[1]